krymeer/sw/lista9/readme.md

 Computing a difference between numbers ``NNNNN`` and ``MMMMM`` ‒ the result will be send on the bus.
 ~~The first number ought to be **greater or equal** to the second one; otherwhise the ALU entity will return 0.~~

+The ALU unit is able to ‒ or at least should be ‒ work with negative numbers as well.
+Because a number of bits for a value is rather limited, its sign is indicated in a slightly atypical way.
+Move to the **last section** if you want know more about it.

 #### The controller
 When the file reading is done, the most important entity in the system ‒ the controller ‒ has to deal with instructions stored in the RAM.
 To be more precise, it goes like this:
 1. Call the PC so as to get a currently pointed address;